benthepoet/farmadeus/content/logs/farm-log-2020.md

 ### May 19, 2020
 Transplanted seedlings have all held rather well and I've only seen pest damage, which I attribute to slugs, on one of the Scarlet Kale seedlings.
+Initial plantings of carrots and parsnips appear to all be coming up now.

 ---